IG-AI/Disease-Simulator/README.md

 These are running Java 7 and Erlang 19.<br>
 The correct Erlang version seems to be the most important thing to get it running on our personal computers. <br>

-To the simulation through the **GUI** you need to run it on Linux with a gnome-terminal installed.<br>
+To run the simulation through the **GUI** you need to run it on Linux with a gnome-terminal installed.<br>

 On personal computers we've had success running it on these setups:
 * Linux Mint 17 with Java 7 and Erlang 19